hyscale/hyscale/docs/developer-guide.md

 ![dockerfile-generator](images/dockerfile-generator.jpg)

 Generates dockerfile from the given servicespec .
-The dockerfile generation is an optional component if you have a ready-made dockerfile.
-In this case dockerfile generation is skipped.
+If you have a ready-made dockerfile, dockerfile generation will be skipped.
 BuildSpec from servicespec is the input to create dockerfile, you can supply the artifacts ( packaged code like binaries, jar, war, scripts etc ), configuration commands if there is any requirement to customize on top of the stack image.
 These configuration commands are baked & run inside the image.
 Run commands can also be supplied incase if you want to override the docker cmd.
 All these configuration under buildSpec is inside a docker image.

 #### Key points: